grain-lang/grain/stdlib/array.md

 append : (Array<a>, Array<a>) -> Array<a>
 ```

-Creates a new array with the elements the first array, followed by
+Creates a new array with the elements of the first array followed by
 the elements of the second array.
 This does not modify the arguments.

 Parameters: